InterContinental New York Barclay Hotel: 1940s to 1960s

 As apartment hotels declined in popularity, the Barclay gradually became a regular hotel for short-term guests.
 William H. Rorke was appointed as the hotel's general manager in 1943, after Lindholm was promoted as a vice president of Realty Hotels.
 In 1945, the Barclay became the first hotel in the world to install a bird cage in its lobby; visitors could bring their own birds.
 The bird cage became a popular meeting place over the years.
 The Barclay largely remained a residential hotel, and half of its guests lived there permanently in 1946.
 The Barclay's restaurant temporarily closed that year due to a foodworkers' strike.
-The hotel continued to host events during the 1940s and early 1950s, such as awards ceremonies for the New York Newspaper Woman's Club, a meeting of the National Federation of Business and Professional Women, and a reception hosted by U.S. senator Robert A. Taft.
+The hotel continued to host events during the 1940s and early 1950s, such as awards ceremonies for the New York Newspaper Woman's Club, a meeting of the National Federation of Business and Professional Women, and a reception hosted by US senator Robert A. Taft.

 Harry M. Anholt took over as Realty Hotels' president in 1954.
 Despite the New York Central's financial troubles during this time, Realty Hotels intended to retain the Barclay and its other hotels.
 During the 1950s, the Barclay was renovated as part of a $5 million project spanning three hotels.
 The dining room was refurbished with red carpets and decor.
 Following this renovation, the dining room became an English-style grill room called the King's Inn.
 Although the hotel was still profitable, the New York Central as a whole had begun to lose money by the late 1950s.

 Virginia Lee Baker was appointed as the Barclay's manager in 1964.
-The Barclay remained a popular hostelry; in 1963, the hotel had accommodated guests from all except one U.S. state.
+The Barclay remained a popular hostelry; in 1963, the hotel had accommodated guests from all except one US state.
 The hotel's clientele that year also included travelers from 45 countries, largely European and South American nations.
 During the 1960s, Realty Hotels replaced about half of the manually operated elevators at the Barclay, Biltmore, Commodore, and Roosevelt, and it renovated these hotels as part of a $22 million modernization program.
 In addition, when the chain's Park Lane Hotel was demolished in the early 1960s, the Park Lane's period-furniture collection was relocated to the Barclay.
 Realty Hotels' president said the renovations had helped attract new and returning customers to the hotels.